We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Everything you need is right at your fingertips, directly in front of your body.
 There’s no need to take the bag off in order to retrieve your stuff.

-You can even wear it on all of the rides, so no need to fuss around with where to put your bag while on the rides.
+You can even wear it on most of the rides, so no need to fuss around with where to put your bag while on the rides.